tcsawyer/tcsawyer.github.io/cv.md

 #### Peer Reviewed Articles

 "Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_."
-Forthcoming (Fall 2022). _English Literary History_.
+Forthcoming (Fall 2022). _ELH_.

 "Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851."
 Forthcoming (2023). _Studies in the Age of Chaucer_.